gabmar97/patternZipper/README.md

 * Matches files that contain a '-' and end in jpg

-* Only can move directory one level
+* Only moves matched files up one directory above source directory path

 Instructions
 ---